Thursday, 30 April 2009

 While trying not to get bogged down with all this economic stuff that we have been bombarded with recently, most Londoners are basking in the limelight of

 Obamamania.
-Many know that there are several heads of government in town, but everyone, including the almighty BBC are following Obama around.
-Its almost like an Obama state visit.
+Many know there are several heads of government in town, but everyone, including the almighty BBC, are following Obama around.
+It's almost like an Obama state visit.
 And Michelle, she's grabbing all the headlines.